Bluetooth Hack Affects 20 Million Amazon Echo, Google Home Devices - Slashdot

 In September, security researchers discovered eight vulnerabilities -- codenamed collectively as BlueBorne -- in the Bluetooth implementations used by over 5.3 billion devices.
 We have now learned that an estimated 20 million Amazon Echo and Google Home devices are also vulnerable to attacks leveraging the BlueBorne vulnerabilities.
 The Hacker News reports: Amazon Echo is affected by the following two vulnerabilities: a remote code execution vulnerability in the Linux kernel (CVE-2017-1000251); and an information disclosure flaw in the SDP server (CVE-2017-1000250).
 Since different Echo's variants use different operating systems, other Echo devices are affected by either the vulnerabilities found in Linux or Android.
 Whereas, Google Home devices are affected by one vulnerability: information disclosure vulnerability in Android's Bluetooth stack (CVE-2017-0785).
 This Android flaw can also be exploited to cause a denial-of-service (DoS) condition.
 Since Bluetooth cannot be disabled on either of the voice-activated personal assistants, attackers within the range of the affected device can easily launch an attack.
 The security firm [Armis, who disclosed the issue] notified both Amazon and Google about its findings, and both companies have released patches and issued automatic updates for the Amazon Echo and Google Home that fixes the BlueBorne attacks.

-Problem Already Solved (Score:2)
+Problem Already Solved (Score:5, Funny)

 Thankfully any exploits against Bluetooth were quickly ruined by... well...
 Bluetooth.